Grummle/grummle.github.io/_posts/2013-07-31-Html5-Dnd-Seems-to-still-need-some-work.md

 ---
-layout: basic
+layout: blog
 title: Html5 DND into document/body
 ---

 So I'm trying to implement a drag and drop file upload somewhat like [imgur](http://imgur.com/) or [Github's issues](http://github.com).
- I started with Eric Bidelman's artcle ['Native HTML5 Drag and Drop'](http://www.html5rocks.com/en/tutorials/dnd/basics/#toc-dragover-dragleave), and its a great article that goes into more depth then I'd seen before.
+ I started with Eric Bidelman's artcle ['Native HTML5 Drag and Drop'](http://www.html5rocks.com/en/tutorials/dnd/blogs/#toc-dragover-dragleave), and its a great article that goes into more depth then I'd seen before.

 <!--more-->